 Mr Burns: Good heavens, Smithers.
 They're not afraid of me.
 What good is money if you can't inspire terror in your fellow man?

-Howard Hughes, whom Citizen Kane was initially supposed to be based on, died having lived the last years of his life cut off from the outside world due his obsessive-compulsive disorder and general paranoia.
+- Howard Hughes died having lived the last years of his life cut off from the outside world due to his obsessive-compulsive disorder and general paranoia.
 He was also a painkiller addict, and his aides intentionally gave him excessive doses so that he would be in a confused state and amenable to anything they wanted to do.
 All his romantic relationships had failed due to his inability to be faithful, and he'd become paranoid that his accountant and friend was plotting against him.

-Funnily enough, William Randolph Hearst, on whom Citizen Kane was based, by all accounts actually lead a much more satisfying life.
+- Funnily enough, William Randolph Hearst, on whom Citizen Kane was based, by all accounts actually led a much more satisfying life than his fictitious counterpart.
 Hearst apparently realized this was happening to his life and managed to use his money and smarts to avoid it.
 He created a truly astounding home known as Hearst Castle in Northern California and would invite people he liked to stay.
 As long as you weren't a dick he would let you stay for months at a time.
 Not technically buying love and friendship, simply providing one of the best places in the world for it to develop.

 I have now reigned about fifty years in victory or peace, beloved by my subjects, dreaded by my enemies, and respected by my allies.
 Riches and honors, power and pleasure, have waited on my call, nor does any earthly blessing appear to have been wanting to my felicity.
 In this situation, I have diligently numbered the days of pure and genuine happiness which have fallen to my lot.
 They amount to fourteen.

-"No matter how rich you become, how famous or powerful, when you die the size of your funeral will still pretty much depend on the weather." -Michael Pritchard
+- As Michael Pritchard once said, "No matter how rich you become, how famous or powerful, when you die the size of your funeral will still pretty much depend on the weather."